True Stories Behind 23 of the Most Iconic Photos in American History

 Uncredited/AP/REX/Shutterstock

-Civil rights leader, Martin Luther King, Jr., had a dream, and it was that racism would one day be a thing of the past.
-He delivered his famous speech during the March on Washington on August 28, 1963, at the Lincoln Memorial in Washington, D.C.
-He was assassinated less than five years later, and these 12 conspiracy theories surrounding his death still remain.
+Civil rights leader Martin Luther King Jr. had a dream that racism would one day be a thing of the past.
+He delivered his famous speech during the March on Washington on August 28, 1963, at the Lincoln Memorial in Washington, D.C., less than five years before his assassination.

 Canadian Press/REX/Shutterstock